KimRebamba/carriemart/README.md

 ## CarrieMart

 CarrieMart is a PHP/MySQL e‑commerce web application built for selling musical instruments and related gear.
-It includes a full customer storefront, shopping cart and checkout, as well as an admin back office for managing products, brands, categories, orders, employees, vouchers, and reports.
+It includes customer side-pages, shopping cart and checkout, as well as an admin side-pages for managing products, brands, categories, orders, employees, vouchers, and reports.

 ---